surajK610/surajk610.github.io/_projects/learning-cuda-programming.md

 For matrices with many columns but few rows (e.g., 10×10000), the multiple warps strategy achieved **0.018181 TFLOPS** - a **171x improvement** over the baseline 0.000106 TFLOPS.
 This scenario is ideal for GPU parallelization because each row has enough work to keep many threads busy.

-## Assignment 4: CUDA Streams and Advanced Memory Management
+## Task 4: CUDA Streams and Advanced Memory Management

 ### Beyond Single-Stream Execution

-The final assignment introduced sophisticated execution strategies needed for production GPU code, focusing on **concurrent execution** and **memory transfer optimization**.
+The final task introduced sophisticated execution strategies needed for production GPU code, focusing on **concurrent execution** and **memory transfer optimization**.

 #### Baseline: Single Stream Performance

-Using the optimized multiple-warps kernel from Assignment 3 as a baseline:
+Using the optimized multiple-warps kernel from task 3 as a baseline:

 | Matrix Size | Time (μs) | FLOP Rate |
 |-------------|-----------|-----------|